GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.25.01

+Fixed bug in `gam config timezone <String>` to handle timezone abbreviations correctly;
+they were incorrectly shifted to lowercase.

 ### 7.25.00

 Removed a capabilty added in 7.24.00 that allowed reading command data from Google Docs and Sheets